bluesky-social/atproto-website/content/specs/auth.md

 - `require_request_uri_registration` (boolean, optional): default is `true`; does not need to be set explicitly, but must not be `false`
 - `client_id_metadata_document_supported` (boolean, required): must be `true`.
 See "Client ID Metadata" section.

+The `issuer` ("origin") is the overall identifier for the Authorization Server.

 #### Authorization Interface